wandb/docs/docs/guides/hosting/privacy-settings.md

 ## Enforce privacy settings for all teams

 Organization admins can enforce privacy settings for all teams in their organization from within the `Privacy` section of the **Settings** tab in the account or organization dashboard.
-If a setting is enforced, team admins are not allowed to configure it within their respective teams.
+If organization admins enforce a setting, team admins are not allowed to configure that within their respective teams.

 * Enforce team visibility restrictions
     * Enable this option to hide all teams from non-members